Airport-Coders/OptiPresence/docs/docs/Setup/starting-the-dapp.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-## About docker files
+## About docker files 🐳

-In this project, we have three docker compose main files with one common service.
+In this project, we have three Docker Compose main files with one common service.

--   `docker-compose-deploy.yml` / **Deploy mode**: This file is used to deploy the contracts to the testnet and run local off-chain server and the dapp frontend.
-Is needed to set the environment variables in the `.env` file, instructions can be found in the [Environment Variables](./prerequisites#environment-variables) section.
+-   `docker-compose-deploy.yml` / **Deploy mode**: This file is used to deploy the contracts to the testnet and run a local off-chain server and the DApp frontend.
+It is necessary to set the environment variables in the `.env` file, instructions can be found in the [Environment Variables](./prerequisites#environment-variables) section.
--   `docker-compose-dev.yml` / **Develpment mode**: This file is used to run in development mode, running the scaffold-op next server to interact with the testnet contracts, local off-chain server and the dapp frontend.
-Is needed to set the environment variables in the `.env` file, instructions can be found in the [Environment Variables](./prerequisites#environment-variables) section.
+-   `docker-compose-dev.yml` / **Development mode**: This file is used to run in development mode, operating the scaffold-op Next.js server to interact with the testnet contracts, local off-chain server, and the DApp frontend.
+It is necessary to set the environment variables in the `.env` file, instructions can be found in the [Environment Variables](./prerequisites#environment-variables) section.
--   `docker-compose-test.yml` / **Test mode**: This file is used to run the tests of the off-chain and the contracts on local environment.
+-   `docker-compose-test.yml` / **Test mode**: This file is used to run the tests of the off-chain and the contracts in a local environment.

-## Starting the dapp
+## Starting the dapp ⚙️

-Now with all the prerequisites installed and the project cloned, you can start the docker containers to run the dapp.
-You can do this by running the following command on terminal, depending on the environment you want to run the dapp:
+Now with all the prerequisites installed and the project cloned, you can start the Docker containers to run the DApp.
+You can do this by running the following command in the terminal, depending on the environment you wish to run the DApp:

-<Tabs defaultValue="docker-compose-dev" values={[
+<Tabs defaultValue="docker-compose-deploy" values={[
 {label: 'Testnet deploy', value: 'docker-compose-deploy'}, {label: 'Development', value: 'docker-compose-dev'}, {label: 'Unit tests', value: 'docker-compose-test'}